esauvisky/Draw-On-Gnome/README.md

 ## Installation

-> Note: We are working on getting the extension approved by GNOME so that it will be listed on https://extensions.gnome.org (E.G.O.)
+> Note: We are working on getting the extension approved by GNOME so that it will be listed on https://extensions.gnome.org (E.G.O.).

-> Stay tuned!
-Click [here](https://daveprowse.github.io/Draw-On-Gnome/blog/) for updates.
+> To offer help see [this link](https://github.com/daveprowse/Draw-On-Gnome/issues/16).

 ---